voliol/universal-pokemon-randomizer/README.md

   be used when they are not based on Pokémon types?

-- Offsets for normal palettes, shiny palettes, and backsprites (for sprite dumping), primarily for gen III ROMs.
+- Offsets for normal palettes, shiny palettes, and backsprites for gen III ROMs.
 There was an automated method for normal palettes I commented out due to not understanding it, it should be investigated whether it is superior to manual offsets or can be removed.